kpunith8/Links-and-Tutorials/NodeJS/nest-node-framework.md

 ## Controllers

-- Responsible handling incoming requests and returning responses to the client.
+- Responsible for handling incoming requests and returning responses to the client.

 - It receives specific requests for the application.
 The routing mechanism controls which controller receives which requests.
 Frequently, each controller `has more